 Happy Memorial Day everyone!
 Hope you and yours are enjoying a lovely day together.

-These cookies are a little hardier with a touch of oats, which makes them perfect for ice cream sandwiches (just take two cookies, spoon a little ice cream in the center, smush together and freeze until set).
+These cookies are a little heartier with a touch of oats, which makes them perfect for ice cream sandwiches (just take two cookies, spoon a little ice cream in the center, smush together and freeze until set).

 As for cooking with kids, cookies are perfect for making with your children since they offer ample opportunity for kids to get involved — even very young ones.
 Just be careful to realize if a step is just beyond your child’s ability.

 What have you been cooking with your kids (or grandkids or nieces and nephews) lately?
 Share!

-2 cups all-purpose flour
+- 2 cups all-purpose flour

-1/3 cup oats (not quick-cook)
+- 1/3 cup oats, (not quick-cook)

-1 tsp baking soda
+- 1 tsp baking soda

-1 tsp kosher salt
+- 1 tsp kosher salt

-1 cup unsalted butter, softened
+- 1 cup unsalted butter, , softened

-1/2 cup granulated sugar
+- 1/2 cup granulated sugar

-1 cup packed brown sugar
+- 1 cup packed brown sugar

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-2 large eggs
+- 2 large eggs

-2 cups semisweet chocolate chips
+- 2 cups semisweet chocolate chips

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.
 KID STEP: Line two rimmed baking sheets with parchment paper.
 Set aside.

-KID STEP: Sift together the all-purpose flour, oats, baking soda and salt.
+- KID STEP: Sift together the all-purpose flour, oats, baking soda and salt.
 Set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, combine the butter, granulated sugar, brown sugar and vanilla extract.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine the butter, granulated sugar, brown sugar and vanilla extract.
 Mix on medium speed until light and fluffy in appearance.

-KID STEP: Add the eggs to the mixer one at a time, beating until incorporated after each mixture.
+- KID STEP: Add the eggs to the mixer one at a time, beating until incorporated after each mixture.

-Add the chocolate chips to the mixer and mix for a few seconds to combine.
+- Add the chocolate chips to the mixer and mix for a few seconds to combine.